Applications for 2021-22 are OPEN.

 RA and CA positions use the same application which you can find here

-- Social distancing guidelines may also impact social programming and community events.
+- Even with vaccinations, some social distancing guidelines will probably remain in place and impact social programming and community events.
 Community building and connection is still the priority; but one-on-one interactions, virtual activities, social media, passive displays, etc. will be the focus rather than large gatherings.

 - Residence Life work is often skewed towards outgoing, extroverted types and/or in-person social interaction skill-sets.
 We’ll certainly still lean that way, but social media and technology skills, artistic skills for displays, and simple custodial tasks will become more prominent.